Get a Cash Offer to Junk Your Car Now

-If you’re one of the thousands of people out there with a car on their hands and no idea what to do with it, you’re far from alone.
+If you’re one of the thousands of people out there with a car on their hands and no idea what to do with it (aside from having fun with it), you’re far from alone.
 After all, your car probably isn’t going to be eligible for a trade-in at your local auto dealer.
-Most people wind up contacting one of the auto salvage yards in their area and arranging to have the car taken off of their hands for cash so they don’t have to worry about it anymore.
+Most people wind up contacting someone that pays cash for cars.
 However, some choose to list it on Craigslist and see if they can get a little more out of it.
+After all it's tough to sell junk cars for cash of more than $100-200 these days.

 While a car may be nothing but a hunk of metal and parts to you, it might be worth its weight in gold to someone else.
 After all, there are hobbyists that specialize in rehabilitating junk cars and making them good as new again.
 Others might be interested in taking your old car apart and making use of its parts or recycling some of the scrap metal.
 In fact, junk cars are worth so much to certain people that they’re willing to pay excellent money for options that fit what they’re looking for – up to $1000 and beyond in some cases.